 How to use the Disability Access Pass

-- Before entering a park, go to Guest Services and let them know you think you quality for a Disability Access Pass.
+- If you do not register in advance, before entering a park, go to Guest Services and let them know you think you quality for a Disability Access Pass.
 They will then scan ALL your bands and take pictures.
 The Cast Member at Magic Kingdom even set our first DAS Pass for us!

-- When you return for your time, the child MUST scan their band first at the FastPass line.
+- When you return for your time, the approved person MUST scan their band first at the FastPass line.
 The light will flash BLUE, then they will confirm your DAS Pass then all remaining parties scan their bands.

 Once you are entered into the system at ONE park, you are eligible in ALL parks.
 You do NOT have to see guest services again on your trip!
 The DAS Pass will last for 60 days under your name.